tidal basin washington dc

 Here's our own Travel for Kids list of family hotels, all styles and price ranges, convenient to fun things to do with kids in Washington DC:

-Washington DC family hotels
+Washington DC hotels

-Dulles Airport family hotels
+Dulles Airport hotels